 Below are some basic questions answered; for more information visit the Australian Taxation Office (ATO) website or contact a qualified accountant for advice tailored to your circumstances.

 Tax-deductions are used to reduce your taxable income and, accordingly, the amount of tax you pay.
 This could be through a donation resulting in a reduction in the amount you owe the ATO or a donation which results in a refund on tax already paid throughout the year.
 You can only claim a tax deduction for gifts or donations to charity organisations, like the Catherine Hamlin Fistula Foundation, which have a deductible gifts recipient (DGR) status.

 Who can donate?

 Both individuals and businesses can make a donation and claim it as a tax-deduction.
-Donations made prior to 11:59pm 30th June can be used to make a tax-deduction for the 2020-2021 financial year (FY21).
+Donations made prior to 11:59pm 30th June can be used to make a tax-deduction for that financial year.

 The 2019 Australian Communities Trend Report identified that five out of six people give to charities in Australia.
 A report by the Analysis and Policy Observatory found that the average yearly claim on tax-deductible donations in Australia is approximately $630.

 What can I claim as a tax-deductible donation?

 Gifts of money greater than $2 are tax-deductible.
 There is no limit to how much you are allowed to donate to charity.
 Both donations and Gifts From the Heart are tax-deductible gifts.

 Gifts or donations that provide you with a personal benefit cannot be claimed as a tax-deduction.
 This includes all products that you buy from the Hamlin Shop – with the exception of the tax-deductible Gifts From the Heart card range.

 How do I claim a tax-deduction for charity contributions?